Washington Naval Treaty: Effects

 The treaty arrested the continuing upward trend of battleship size and halted new construction entirely for more than a decade.

 The treaty marked the end of a long period of increases of battleship construction.
 Many ships that were being constructed were scrapped or converted into aircraft carriers.
 Treaty limits were respected and then extended by the London Naval Treaty of 1930.
 It was not until the mid-1930s that navies began to build battleships once again, and the power and the size of new battleships began to increase once again.
 The Second London Naval Treaty of 1936 sought to extend the Washington Treaty limits until 1942, but the absence of Japan or Italy made it largely ineffective.

 There were fewer effects on cruiser building.
 The treaty specified 10,000 tons and 8-inch guns as the maximum size of a cruiser, but that was also the minimum size cruiser that any navy was willing to build.
 The treaty began a building competition of 8-inch, 10,000-ton "treaty cruisers", which gave further cause for concern.
 Subsequent naval treaties sought to address that by limiting cruiser, destroyer and submarine tonnage.

 Unofficial effects of the treaty included the end of the Anglo-Japanese Alliance.
 Although it was not part of the Washington Treaty in any way, the American delegates had made it clear that they would not agree to the treaty unless the British ended their alliance with the Japanese.
 The 1921 Imperial Conference earlier in the year had already decided not to renew the Alliance.
+The regrouping the Royal Navy in 1921 also meant that it left the South Pacific that year.
+This weakened the position of Britain's old-time ally Chile and increased the influence of the United States in the Americas.
+Indirectly, the withdrawal emboldened Peruvian and Bolivian claims against Chile as these two states were often supported diplomatically by the United States.